microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 Key investments in .NET Core were made around performances.
 Startup time is much faster and most of the APIs have been rewritten to be fully optimized.
 This is true for server side and client side workloads.

 ##### Side-by-side support
 One of the biggest blockers for enterprises to adopt newer versions of the .NET Framework is that it can be installed only at system level and it automatically comes with newer version of Windows.
 This means that if you have an application which targets .NET Framework 4.5 and you want to update it to take advantage of some of the improvements delivered by .NET Framework 4.7, you are forced to update all the applications (or, at least, to make sure they still run well) at the same time.
 The reason is that you can't install the .NET Framework 4.7 side-by-side with .NET Framework 4.5, but you have to update the existing 4.5 installation.
 This isn't a nightmare only for enterprises, but a big blocker also for Microsoft.
 If you look at the recent history of .NET Framework, you will notice how every upgrade brings mainly fixes and minor improvements.
-The reason is that, since we need to make sure to maintain backward compatibility, the team can't be agile and evolve the framework with changes that, potentially, can break older apps.
+The reason is that, since Microsoft needs to make sure to maintain backward compatibility, the .NET team can't be agile and evolve the framework with changes that, potentially, can break older apps.
 Checking new code into the .NET Framework requires a long validation and testing period.
 You can read some thoughts from the team on this [in the following article](https://blogs.msdn.microsoft.com/dotnet/2018/10/04/update-on-net-core-3-0-and-net-framework-4-8/).

 .NET Core, instead, can run truly side-by-side, with two different approaches:

 - You can embed the runtime inside the application.
-This way you'll be able to deploy the app on any machine, even without the runtime installed, and make sure it will target the specific .NET Core version you have used to build it.
+With this approach the final executable will be bigger, but you'll be able to deploy the app on any machine, even without the runtime installed, and make sure it will target the specific .NET Core version you have used to build it.
 - You can install multiple .NET Core runtimes on the same machine.
-Unlike with the .NET Framework, you can have on the same machine .NET Core 1.0, .NET Core 2.0, .NET Core 3.0 and any .NET Core version will ship in the future.
+Unlike with the .NET Framework, you can have on the same machine .NET Core 1.0, .NET Core 2.0, .NET Core 3.0 and any other .NET Core version that will ship in the future.
 This means that if you deploy an application which runs on .NET Core 2.0, it will effectively leverage the .NET Core 2.0 runtime and not another runtime in backward compatibility mode.

 Additionally, you will be able to leverage many of the benefits of the .NET Core ecosystem, like the opportunity to use the command line tools to create and build your projects or to use the improved .csproj format.
 In the end, .NET Core 3.0 will bring some specific benefits for desktop development, like a better support to high DPI screens or the opportunity to leverage all the UWP APIs.

 ##### Why .NET Core 3 for XAML Islands
 You may be wonder which role .NET Core plays here.
 All the long-term investments in .NET will be delivered to .NET Core, while the full .NET Framework will focus mainly on security updates and in supporting the latest networking protocols, security standards, and Windows features.
 You can learn more about the roadmap [here](https://blogs.msdn.microsoft.com/dotnet/2018/10/04/update-on-net-core-3-0-and-net-framework-4-8/).

-As such, XAML Island is supported also on the .NET Framework, but all the long-terms investement in this technology will be focused on .NET Core.
+As such, XAML Islands is supported also on the .NET Framework, but all the long-terms investement in this technology will be focused on .NET Core.

 ___

 ## Exercise 1 - Use a 1st party UWP control with XAML Islands

-We start with the simpliest modernization path possible: We would like to use a rich UWP control that is "*available for use in WPF*".
+We start with the simplest modernization path possible: we would like to use a rich UWP control that is "*available for use in WPF*".
 Crazy idea?
 No!
 Indeed, the most requested controls are already wrapped for you!
 The current XAML Islands iteration brings you the InkCanvas, the InkToolbar, the MapControl and the MediaPlayerElement.
 So in our Contoso Expenses application we will bring a modern touch by using InkCanvas and MapControl.
 This is possible thanks to the Microsoft.Toolkit.Wpf.UI.Controls NuGet package.

 ___